What is the difference between being religious and being spiritual?

 In other words, because so many people in religion suffer from the same afflictions people believe it is how things are supposed to be!

 Religion does have spiritual components.
 That’s why it can attract and hold “believers.”
 People stay because they believe the natural spiritual components to be unique to the religion.
 But the spiritual components of religion are not unique to religion.

-Feelings of awe and wonder when you connect to the larger version of yourself is NORMAL and has nothing to do with the name you call it as you were taught in religion.
-It part of the human experience.
+Feelings of awe and wonder when you connect to the larger version of yourself is NORMAL.
+In Christianity, you are taught that this experience is because you connected to Jesus in some way.
+But the truth is it has nothing to do with the name you call it as you were taught in religion.
+A Muslim and a Jew have the same experience.
+Neither of them believes in Jesus as God.
+Its part of the human experience.

 Let me make this clear spirituality does not need a group or a name.
 It is singularly personal and subjective.